solbach/2DObjectRecogniton/README.md

 # 2DObjectRecogniton
 2D object recognition using SIFT-Features and homography.
+Wide parts are taken from the OpenCV tutorial as mentioned in section __literature__.
+The purpose of this repository is to have and provide a ready to compile code.

 ## what it does
 This simple programm matches an image of a given scene with the image of an given object.
 It tries to find and localize the Object within the scene in a 2D manner and projects the object into the scene.